anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_13.md

 ## Confidence intervals

-You might not have noticed, but all the informatiion that is necessary to produce a confidence interval for a continuous variable, the mean and the standard deviation, was already available at the summary of the the variable:
+You might not have noticed, but all the informatiion that is necessary to produce a confidence interval for a continuous variable, the mean and the standard deviation, is available at the variable summary:

 ```
 summarize api13